I can't receive any e-mail attachments

 Attachment is too big

-Not all e-mail providers will allow their users to send and receive e-mails with large attachments.
+Not all e-mail providers allow their users to send and receive e-mails with large attachments.
 If the file you want to send is larger than 2MB we suggest you post the file using an online service to store your file.

 Attachment extension is not allowed